 On the surface, Abbas Kiarostami’s works have stylistic similarities with the Italian Neo-realist movement.
-The director’s twenty year stretch in the non-fiction, documentary area is evident in his penchant for casting non-actors and through adoption of austere, documentary-like approach.
-But, Kiarostami’s movies couldn’t be confined under the term ‘social-realism’.
+The director’s twenty-year stretch in the non-fiction, documentary area is evident in his penchant for casting non-actors and through the adoption of an austere, documentary-like approach.
+But, Kiarostami’s movies couldn’t be confined under the term ‘social realism’.
 The simple word would rob off the layered complexity, lying beneath the restrained narrative surface.
-Although the predominant themes of his oeuvre revolve around loss and poverty, Kiarostami’s films are seldom pulled down by increasing sense of despair.
+Although the predominant themes of his oeuvre revolve around loss and poverty, Kiarostami’s films are seldom pulled down by an increasing sense of despair.
 The focus is always on the hope or little concern shown by one human to another.
 It might be a small gesture of hope, but one that has enough power to transcend the atmosphere of bleakness.
-The landscapes of Kiarostami are rugged, devoid of vegetation, and riddled with mud brick structures.
-There are figures of patriarchal authority and most of the times, people talk without actually communicating.
+The landscapes of Kiarostami are rugged, devoid of vegetation, and riddled with mud-brick structures.
+There are figures of patriarchal authority and most of the time, people talk without actually communicating.
 But a simple act of kindness seems to literally change our perspective of the landscape.

-This 80 minute film may seem too simple to warrant a film narrative.
-Yet, Kiarostami’s staging – defined by repetitive rhythms and profound beauty (just like in a poem) – makes this one of the empathetic and profound depiction of childhood.
+This 80-minute film may seem too simple to warrant a film narrative.
+Yet, Kiarostami’s staging – defined by repetitive rhythms and profound beauty (just like in a poem) – makes this one of the empathetic and profound depictions of childhood.
 The world in Where Is My Friend’s Home? is hostile and demands the submission of kids.
-There is complete lack of communication between the kids and older generations.
+There is a complete lack of communication between the kids and older generations.
 Adults completely lack the interest in understanding the kids.
-The mother hardly listens to Ahmad and a little mistake of wearing the shoe to upstairs make the grandmother to reprimand him.
-On his small journey, Ahmad meets different adults to ask information about his friend’s address, but no one has decency to help him.
+The mother hardly listens to Ahmad and a little mistake of wearing the shoe upstairs makes the grandmother reprimand him.
+On his small journey, Ahmad meets different adults to ask for information about his friend’s address, but no one has the decency to help him.
 Even if they do, it only results in utter failure (due to misunderstanding).
-Half-way into the movie, Ahmad, before his second trip to Poshteh, encounters his grandfather and for a brief period, the narrative shifts to the old man’s perspective.
-Ahmad is sent on an errand (to buy cigarettes) and the grandfather has a conversation with a neighbor, who offers him cigarette.
-Rejecting the offer, the old man confides how the boy needs to be taught manners and obedience to grow as good citizen.
+Halfway into the movie, Ahmad, before his second trip to Poshteh, encounters his grandfather and for a brief period, the narrative shifts to the old man’s perspective.
+Ahmad is sent on an errand (to buy cigarettes) and the grandfather has a conversation with a neighbor, who offers him a cigarette.
+Rejecting the offer, the old man confides in how the boy needs to be taught manners and obedience to grow as a good citizen.
 The conversation serves as a microcosm of the closed world order, where disobeying strict orders for the sake of altruism is frowned upon.
 The misplaced sense of authority shown by adult figures more or less transforms into a form of plague, creeping through generations to restore burdens of tradition on young minds.